Hana is one of the first contraceptive pills available over the counter in the UK.

 If you are using a website to buy medication, use the Government’s online checker to check that the site is licensed.

-Hana will be available over the counter because the UK medicines regulator, the MHRA, found this pill to be safe when prescribed by a pharmacist, rather than needing a prescription from a doctor.
+Hana is available over the counter because the UK medicines regulator, the MHRA, found this pill to be safe when prescribed by a pharmacist, rather than needing a prescription from a doctor.
 The pharmacist will still need to go through an in-store assessment to make sure that Hana is safe for you before you can buy the pill from a pharmacy.

 This does not mean that other mini pills are not as safe or effective as Hana.
 Some mini pills, such as Cerelle and Cerazette, contain the same ingredients and work in exactly the same way.
 However, these medications have not been reclassified by the MHRA, so you can’t get those pills without a prescription from a doctor.